george24601/notes/microservice/consistency/tcc.md

 The lower layer of the application understands the fact that more computers get added to make the system scale.
 In addition to other work, it manages the mapping of the upper layer’s code to the physical machines and their locations.
 The lower layer is scale-aware in that it understands this mapping.
 We are presuming that the lower layer provides a scale-agnostic programming abstraction to the upper layer

+2PC assumes that data in stable storage is never lost.
+No node cashes forever

 Classic 2PC will block when a machine fails unless the coordinator and participants in the transaction are fault tolerant in their own right such as the Tandem NonStop System.
 Paxos and Raft do not block with node failures but do extra work coordinating much like Tandem's system.

 In a system that cannot count on distributed transactions, the management of uncertainty must be implemented in the business logic.
 The uncertainty of the outcome is held in the business semantics rather than in the record lock.
 This is simply workflow.
 It's not magic.
 You can't use distributed transactions, so you use workflow.